ursais/l10n-portugal/l10n_pt_account_invoicexpress/readme/CONFIGURE.md

 To configure:

 - Navigate to Settings/General Settings.
-- In the "General Settings" configuration section, locate the "InvoiceXpress" subsection: There you can set:
+- In the "Invoicing" configuration section, locate the "InvoiceXpress" subsection: There you can set:
   - InvoiceXpress Account Name
   - InvoiceXpress API Key
   - InvoiceXpress Invoice Email Template

+- In "Invoicing/Accounting" configuration section, locate the Sales Journals, and set the "InvoiceXpress Doc Type".
+  This is required before invoices before any invoice can be created.

 The email template is used to prepare the details for the email the InvoiceXpress service sends with the invoice: